BuildOnViction/docs/docs/faq/general.md

 # General
 ---
 #### What is Tomocoin (TOMO)?
 How can I earn Tomocoin (TOMO)?
+TomoCoin (TOMO) is the native cryptocurrency to TomoChain, and will be the reserve cryptocurrency for all third-party apps running on TomoChain.
+Being the protocol token for the TomoChain infrastructure, TOMO will be needed by all parties utilising TomoChain to build apps or issue and integrate cryptographic tokens into their apps.

-TomoCoin - ticker is TOMO - is the native cryptocurrency of TomoChain.
-TomoCoin will also be protocol token for TomoChain infrastructure.
-TOMO is a cryptocurrency of fixed supply, consequently, it is long-term and non-inflationary.
-TOMO is important in several dimensions to the Tomo network, firstly, TOMO will be used as a source of funding to complete the development of TomoChain, and TomoWallet; secondly, TOMO being used in the Reward Engine/ Ecosystem Building program as an incentive mechanism to build Tomo network community; thirdly, TOMO being used as a long-term decentralized governance instrument of Tomo network, that means we will build tools to gather opinions from coin holders to decide the future direction of the Tomo network including TomoChain infrastructure, TomoWallet and Tomo application.
+The supply of TOMO is fixed, long-term and non-inflationary.
+In addition to above, TOMO is integral to the TomoChain network for a number of reasons: First, TOMO will be used to fund the development of TomoChain and TomoWallet; Second, TOMO will be used as a reward to incentivise the building of the Tomo engine/ecosystem; Third, TOMO will be used as a long-term, decentralized governance instrument of the Tomo network – the details of which will be announced in our upcoming technical white paper.

-You can earn TOMO from exchanges.
+TOMO is currently available on a number of exchanges.

 ---